 Stay up-to-date in pulmonary and critical care.
 No spam.

-If you and your team just can't get an arterial line into your critically ill, hypotensive patient for continuous invasive blood pressure measurement, you may be somewhat comforted by the findings of Karim Lakhal, Christine Macq, Xavier Capdevila et al in the April 2012 Critical Care Medicine.
-They found that among 150 critically ill patients (83 of whom were in shock), mean arterial pressure (MAP) measurements with an arm cuff were surprisingly reliable at detecting clinically relevant hypotension, as compared to invasive BP monitoring with an arterial line.
-Measurements of MAP at the ankle and thigh were inferior but also accurate for this purpose, depending on your standard for certainty.
-(For actually telling precisely what the patient's blood pressure was, noninvasive measurements seemed unreliable, frequently varying widely from the results on invasive monitoring.)
+If you and your team just can't get an arterial line into your critically ill, hypotensive patient for continuous invasive blood pressure measurement, you may be somewhat comforted by a study in Critical Care Medicine.
+Authors found that among 150 critically ill patients (83 of whom were in shock), mean arterial pressure (MAP) measurements with an arm cuff were highly reliable at detecting clinically relevant hypotension, as compared to invasive BP monitoring with an arterial line.
+Measurements of MAP at the ankle and thigh were inferior but also accurate for this purpose, depending on one's standard for certainty.
+However, blood pressure cuff measurements were less precise, frequently varying widely from the results on invasive monitoring.

 What They Did

 Each of 150 critically ill patients (without known "severe arterial occlusive disease") at a single MICU in Montpellier, France underwent matched measurements of BP with a noninvasive cuff at each site (arm, thigh, ankle) as well as invasive BP measured with an arterial line.
 In those 83 patients who were in shock during the study period, another set of measurements were taken after an intervention was performed (either volume challenge, or increase in vasopressor dosage).
 Twenty-one (25% of the patients in shock) had septic shock; the others had hemorrhagic shock, head injuries, or cardiogenic shock.